Chicken Korma Curry Soup with Homemade Flat Bread

 Add the chicken and allow to poach gently for about 5 – 10 minutes or until cooked through.
 Season with salt and freshly ground pepper and garnish with coriander leaves and a swirl of greek yoghurt.

-For the flat bread, combine the flour, salt and baking powder into a bowl.
+For the flatbread, combine the flour, salt and baking powder in a bowl.

 Make a well in the centre and pour in the yoghurt.